BulgariaOfficial Name: Republic of Bulgaria

 Telephone: +(359) (2) 937-5100

 Fax: +(359) (2) 937-5209

 See the Department of State’s Fact Sheet on Bulgaria for information on U.S. - Bulgaria relations.

 A valid U.S. passport is required for U.S. citizens.
 Your U.S. passport must be valid for at least three (3) months from the expected date of departure from Bulgaria.
 U.S. citizens may stay in Bulgaria for a total of 90 days within any six-month period without a Bulgarian visa.
 This law is strictly enforced.
 Travelers who have been in the country for 90 days and then leave will not be able to re-enter Bulgaria before the six-month period expires.
 Please plan and apply for your visa early.

-- Visit the Bulgarian Ministry of Foreign Affairs or Bulgarian Embassies/Consulates websites for more information on the entry and exit requirements for Bulgaria.
+- Visit the Bulgarian Ministry of Foreign Affairs or Bulgarian Embassy website for the most current visa information.

 - Carry your U.S. passport at all times or a Bulgarian residence permit, known in Bulgaria as lichna karta.

 - U.S. passport cards are recognized as proof of citizenship and identity but are not sufficient for international air travel to and from Bulgaria.